Search Intent: The Overlooked factor in Keyword Research

 Google and other search engines have advanced so much over time.
 You will be surprised that Google knows that when someone searches for ‘how-to build a kitten house,’ they expect to find content with images and videos, if possible.
 Therefore when writing such content, it is paramount that you also include images or videos, if at all you want to appear on the first page.

-The best way you can effectively write and optimize navigational search intent is by creating e-books, landing pages that are optimized for a specific location, and having a list of all products and services available in a given area.
+The best way you can effectively write and optimize your content for navigational search intent is by creating e-books, landing pages that are optimized for a specific location, and having a list of all products and services available in a given area.

 The user is looking to buy something, and they are therefore interested in finding a place, site, or online store to purchase from.
 As a business that’s operating online, it is important to ensure that your landing page and other pages meant to convert site visitors into buyers are well optimized for this.
 Also, work on your local SEO because the people in your city are looking to buy from nearby places.